doyancha/doyancha/README.md

 > *"Data is the new oil — but only if you know how to refine it."*

-I'm **Sujon**, an aspiring Data Analyst with a deep passion for extracting meaningful insights from complex datasets.
+I'm **Shahadut**, an aspiring Data Analyst with a deep passion for extracting meaningful insights from complex datasets.
 I combine technical skills in **Python, SQL, and Power BI** with strong business acumen to help organizations make smarter, data-driven decisions.

 - 🎯 **Goal:** Secure an entry-level remote Data Analyst role within 3 months
 - 🔍 **Specialty:** EDA, Data Visualization, Business Dashboards & Predictive Insights